Labbeti/semi-supervised/README.md

 ```

 # Train the systems
-The directory `standalone/` contains the scrpits to execute the different semi-supervised methods and the usual supervised approach.
-Each approach has it own working directory which contain the python scripts.
+The directory `standalone/` contains the scripts to execute the different semi-supervised methods and the usual supervised approach.
+Each approach has it own working directory which contains the python scripts.

 The handling of running arguments is done using [hydra](hydra.cc) and the configuration files can be found in the directory `config/`.
 There is one configuration file for each dataset and methods.